Angelina-Zaccaria/Complexity/README.md

 ### Esprima

-Instead of building a scanner and parser by hand like we [demonstrated previously](https://github.com/CSC-DevOps/Parsing).
 We will use an existing library, [esprima](http://esprima.org/), to parse code and create a static analyzer for basic code complexity metrics.

 ##### Video
 If you have not already watched this video, you can get more background about Esprima here: